halalala222/lru/README.md

 ## TODO
 1. add capacity
-2. jude to remove the eldest node
+2. judge logic whether  remove the eldest node or not